 The tool stays open so it is easy to change some settings and rerun.
 You can overwrite the existing output dataset or give the output a new name before running.

-- Activate the Project pane.
+- Activate the Catalog pane.
 Expand the Geoprocessing History node and hover over an entry to get information about the tool execution and messages.
 You can double-click the entry to open the tool with the same parameter settings that were previously used.
 Learn more about Geoprocessing History